Taweilo/Credit_Line_Increase_Model/README.md

 AIR is associated with the convenient 4/5ths, or 0.8, cutoff threshold.
 AIR values below 0.8 can be considered evidence of illegal discrimination in many lending or employment scenarios in the U.S.

 **Racial bias**

-For the dataset that has been trained, validated and tested, discrimination tests have been performed for sex and race.
-The protected groups for race are hispanic, black and asian and reference group is white.
-As per the workings, it is understood that the AIR percentage is dangerously below the accepted level of 0.8 for white vs. hispanic, where as AIR ratios for the other race groups is within acceptable level of 0.8 to 1.
+The protected groups for racial bias testing are hispanic, black and asian and the reference group is white.
+From our confusion matrices and AIR calculation, the hispanic-to-white AIR is below the benchmark of 0.8.
+Although, the black-to-white impact ratio is greater than 0.80, there is room for improvement.
+According to the Office of Federal Contract Compliance Programs, the agency will require strong additional supporting evidence when the impact ratio is between 0.8 and 0.9
+The white-to-asian AIR of 1.0 is favorable.

 ![White vs Hispanic1024_1](https://user-images.githubusercontent.com/111590512/186423198-297eacc1-f9dc-4728-a144-7f66d09321ac.jpg)